hamlibdk/HAMLIB-SDK/README.md

 #### Step 2b: Update the  MSYS2 Environment

-- Select Option 2 to (Update MSYS2) update the msys2 environment.
+- Select **2.
+Update MSYS2** to update the MSYS2 environment.

-Note that the window may close if there are updates.
+Note that the window may close on completion if there are updates.

+- Repeat this step until there are no more updates available.

 #### Step 2c: Update the  MSYS2 Environment

-If the MSYS2 Window closes reopen it within the JTSDK64-Setup environment with "msys2".
+- If the MSYS2 Window closes reopen it within the **JTSDK64-Setup** environment with **msys2**

-- Back at menu, select Option 3 to Deploy the Hamlib Dependencies.
+- Back at menu, **3.
+Install Hamlib Dependencies** to deploy the tools and libraries needed to build Hamlib.

 #### Step 2d: Basic Deployment Complete

-Once complete you can exit the "Deployment" environment (i.e. close the JTSDK64-Setup and any msys2 terminal shells)
+Once complete you can exit the **JTSDK64-Setup** environment (i.e. close the **JTSDK64-Setup** and any MSYS2 terminal shells)

 ### Step 3: Set Up The Main Tools Environment

-- Launch JTSDK64-Tools environment.
+- Launch the **JTSDK64-Tools** environment from the icon on your desktop.

 #### Step 3a: (Optional) Upgrade your Qt Deployment

-The bare Qt installer script pegs at Qt at version 5.12.10.
-If you want to update Qt to the more contemporary 5.15.2 version you should do so now
+The Minimal Qt installer script pegs at Qt at version 5.12.10.
+If you want to update Qt to the more contemporary 5.15.2 version you should do so now.

 i.e.

 - Navigate to the Qt Deployment directory
-- Run the Qt Maintenance Tool from your Qt deployment directory (i.e. C:\JTASK64-Tools\tools\Qt)
+- Run the Qt Maintenance Tool from your Qt deployment directory (i.e. **C:\JTASK64-Tools\tools\Qt**)

-- To add Qt 5.15.2
+To add Qt 5.15.2:

 - Add Qt 5.15.2 MinGW.
 - Add Developer and Designer Tools / MinGW 8.1.0 64-bit
 - Optional: Add the OpenSSL 1.1.1j toolkit (it helps with a WSJTX download).

+On Completion:

-- Adjust the C:\JTSDK64-Tools\config marker file to match the Qt version that you want to use (i.e. rename qt5.12.10 to qt5.15.2)
+- Adjust the maker file in **C:\JTSDK64-Tools\config** marker file to match the Qt version that you want to use
+- i.e. rename qt5.12.10 to qt5.15.2

+There  ust only be ONE marker file for QT in **C:\JTSDK64-Tools\config**

 #### Step 3b: Deploy Hamlib for our selected Qt Version.

-In JTSDK64-Tools:
+In **JTSDK64-Tools**:

-- Launch msys2
+- Launch the MSYS2 environment with: **msys2**
-- Type menu
+- Type: **menu**
-- Select 5.
-Build Hamlib - Static Libraries
+- Select **5.
+Build Hamlib - Static Libraries**

 This will take time as it pulls from the master repository for Hamlib.
-Repositories can be changed. by changing the marker files in C:\JTSDK64-Tools\config (i.e. from .. hlmaster to hlw4mdb or hlg4wjs or hlnone for no default pull and update).
+Repositories can be changed. by changing the marker files in **C:\JTSDK64-Tools\config** (i.e. from .. **hlmaster** to **hlw4mdb**, **hlg4wjs** or **hlnone** for no default pull and update).

 #### Step 3c: Deploy Boost for our selected Qt/MinGW Version.

-THIS IS SLOW.
+***THIS IS SLOW***.
 There are "dropins" available on the Sourceforge and GitHub sites if you are lazy.
 Yet the best procedure is to build your own.

 In JTSDK64-Tools:

-- Type: Deploy-Boost
+- Type: **Deploy-Boost**

-Around 90 minutes later you should now have a deployment of Boost (based at v 1.74.0 but also configurable in C:\JTSDK64-Tools\config\Versions.ini) that is suitable to build JT-software under your selected Qt version on your machine.
+Around 90 minutes later you should now have a deployment of Boost (based at v 1.74.0 but also configurable in **C:\JTSDK64-Tools\config\Versions.ini**) that is suitable to build JT-software under your selected Qt version on your machine.

 #### Step 3d: Environments should now be complete for building JT- software